-Samantha Crow, Office Assistant III, provides administrative support for Bill Schillinger’s research and extension programs, the WSU Department of Crop and Soil Sciences, Washington Oilseed Cropping Systems, and the Lind Dryland Research Station.
+Samantha Crow, Administrative Assistant II, provides administrative support for Bill Schillinger’s research and extension programs, the WSU Department of Crop and Soil Sciences, Washington Oilseed Cropping Systems, and the Lind Dryland Research Station.
 She is responsible for preparing materials for publications, organizing the annual Lind Field Day, and editing the annual Department of Crop and Soil Sciences Dryland Field Day Abstracts.
 Samantha manages the budgets for research grants, maintains multiple Internet web sites, and conducts a myriad of other duties to keep projects flowing smoothly.

 Steve Schofstollis a Technical Assistant III in Schillinger’s research program.
 He regularly monitors soil water dynamics in field experiments using neutron attenuation and gravimetric methods, obtains numerous field and laboratory measurements, and conducts a wide range of other duties.
 Steve is responsible for statistical analysis of data and constructing figures and tables for presentations and publications.
 He holds a B.S. in agronomy from Washington State University.